 Brooke Peterson has been involved in resort development and real estate for over 35 years in resort areas all over the United States and the rest of the world, including Colorado, New Mexico, Idaho, California, and South Carolina, Australia, New Zealand, and Ireland.
 He has also participated in the development of commercial and residential property in the urban areas of Colorado.
-Mr. Peterson is responsible for sales and marketing of The Residences at Little Nell (“RLN”) in Aspen, Colorado, serves as President of the RLN homeowners’ association and manages their legal affairs and $8 million/year annual budget.
-He also serves on the Executive Committee (which supervised the construction of the project and is responsible for its administration).
-Mr. Peterson also serves as a trustee of several trusts of high net worth families, is involved in non-profits, is a municipal judge in Aspen, is a member of the Colorado Bar Foundation, and in his capacity as a Manager of Aspen Blue Sky Holdings LLC and its affiliated companies, is presently involved in a development project in Sun Valley, Idaho.
-In addition, Mr. Petersen serves as a Manager of Ajax Holdings LLC and is CEO of Coldwell Banker Mason Morse.
+Mr. Peterson also serves as a trustee of several trusts of high net worth families, is involved in non-profits, is the Municipal Judge of the City of Aspen, is a member of the Colorado Bar Foundation, and in his capacity as a Manager of Aspen Blue Sky Holdings LLC and its affiliated companies, is presently involved in a development project in Sun Valley, Idaho.
+In addition, Mr. Peterson serves as a Manager of Ajax Holdings LLC and is CEO of Coldwell Banker Mason Morse.
 He previously served as the President of the Aspen Valley Ski Club, on the Board of Trustees of the Aspen Valley Community Foundation, and as an arbitrator and mediator through the offices of the American Arbitration Association.

 Mr. Turkleson began his career in public accounting at Arthur Anderson and has served in various financial roles at public companies including in the role of Chief Financial Officer at Cheniere, Laurus and Gulf Coast Energy Resources.
 His experience includes initial public offerings, mergers, acquisitions, master limited partnerships, project financings and debt offerings.
 He is recognized for corporate leadership, corporate governance and strategic planning, and working toward stability in environments of change and rapid growth.
 He has served on the board of directors at ACCEL Energy Canada Limited, Cheniere Energy Partners LP Holdings, LLC, QEP Midstream Partners GP, LLC, Miller Energy Resources, Inc., Cheniere Energy Partners GP, LLC, and Stone Horn Ridge, LLC.